- 1What Is Gout?

 Introduction

-Increased uric acid levels in the body cause gout, resulting in the formation of sharp crystals in the big toe or other joints.
-These cause episodes of swelling and pain, commonly known as gout attacks.
-Gout is a treatable condition with medications and specific changes in diet and lifestyle.
+Increased uric acid levels in the body cause gout, which results in the formation of sharp crystals in the big toe or other joints.
+These crystals cause episodes of swelling and pain, commonly known as gout attacks.
+Gout is a treatable condition that requires medications and specific changes in diet and lifestyle.

 Gout usually occurs earlier in males than in females, and it generally occurs in post-menopausal women.
 Men are three times more predisposed than women to develop the condition because their metabolism causes them to have higher uric acid levels most of their lives and due to their lifestyle choices.
 Women, however, reach similar uric acid levels in their post-menopausal age.

-The general conditions that make any individual more prone to develop gout are enlisted as follows;
+The general conditions that make any individual more prone to developing gout are listed as follows:

 Obesity.